IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Protection Concerns

-* If you're looking to explicitly set the ids of protection concern options, this can be done by editing the lookup in the configuration under ```lookup-protection-concerns``` in the configuration bundle (this is for developers).
+* This is for developers working on a configuration files.
+If you're looking to explicitly set the ids of protection concern options, this can be done by editing the lookup in the configuration under ```lookup-protection-concerns```.

 # Exporting and Importing the Configuration Bundle